JumboCode/Just-A-Start/README.md

 3. `npm start`

 ## Essential Git Commands
-For all commands below, cd <local directly in which you want to keep this directory>
+For all commands below, make sure to `cd <local directly in which you want to keep this directory>` first
 ### Making a branch
 1. `git branch <name>`